itu-tid/lecture-notes/Lectures/APIs, REST,  Cloud Functions. ACL with Parse.md

 });
 ```

-To think about:
-- what does the above code do?
+What does the above code do?

+# For your projects
+- add access control
+- add a cloud function to your server